 Conclusion

 So, copyright law is an oft-debated topic, with many opinions on the issue’s legality.
 There are two primary types of copyright law.
-The first is moral copyright, which protects artistic expression, and the second is the intellectual property law, which covers commercial ideas.
+The first is moral copyright, which protects artistic expression, and the second is intellectual property law, which covers commercial ideas.
 Honest copyright is intended to promote self-expression, creativity, and innovation, while intellectual property is intended to promote progress in science and industry.